-1 Apart from the manufacturing sub-sector advisory group's input, the Macon Water Authority in Bibb County indicated that it anticipates manufacturing use supplied by its system to increase from 0.94 MGD to 1.28 MGD in 2060.
+&lt;sup>2 Apart from the manufacturing sub-sector advisory group's input, the Macon Water Authority in Bibb County indicated that it anticipates manufacturing use supplied by its system to increase from 0.94 MGD to 1.28 MGD in 2060.
 That information has been factored into this forecast.
 Also shown are the withdrawals by source, either surface water (SW), groundwater (GW), or municipal water supply (MW).
-Statewide, 40 percent of manufacturing water use is from groundwater, 44 percent is from surface water, and 16 percent is purchased from municipal water supply systems.
+Statewide, 39 percent of manufacturing water use is from groundwater, 45 percent is from surface water, and 17 percent is purchased from municipal water supply systems.
 The allocation of water demand by source is assumed to remain the same throughout the forecast period within each county.